fico-ita/po_245_2023_S2_T2/docs/how-to-guides.md

-## Como simular e estudar a estrategia de momentum?
-Se voce tem um dataset e precisa simular a estrategia de momentum, voce esta com sorte!
-O pacote `momentum` pode te ajudar a fazer isso.
+## How can  simulate and study the momentum strategy?
-Download the code from this GitHub repository and place the `momentum` folder in the same directory as your
+If you have a dataset and need to simulate momentum strategy, you're in luck!
+The momentum package can assist you in accomplishing this.
+Download the code from this GitHub repository and put the momentum folder in the same directory as yours.

     your_project/
     │